 I discuss the science of social media proof here.
 And, I further recommend that you explore 10 effective social media proof strategies in this blog post.

 5. Write a benefit-oriented introduction that hooks the reader

 Don’t kill the momentum now.

-Your introduction should reinforce the key benefits of your product for the customer (preferably in bullet form).
-Remember to state how you’ll improve the lives of your customers, rather than telling them the shiny features of your product.
+Your introduction should reinforce the key benefits of your product for your potential customer (preferably in bullet form).
+Remember to state how you’ll improve the lives of your potential customers, rather than telling them the shiny features of your product.

 KISSMetrics increased sales by a staggering 213%, simply by changing their copy from what the reader would get from the company to the following benefit-oriented copy.